ErwanH29/Team-B-Millisecond-Pulsars/Data/README.md

-## This branch looks at manipulating data for both theoretical Millisecond Pulsars (MSP) as well as observational ones
+## This directory looks at manipulating data for both theoretical Millisecond Pulsars (MSP) as well as observational ones

 **ExistingPulsarData.py:**
 - This script will be imported onto another script at a later time, but for now it plots all observed pulsars onto the galactic plane to help with a visual comparison of simulated